Having to watch Leafs play now considered cruel and unusual punishment - The Beaverton

 As a result of the ruling bars & restaurants will no longer be able to show Leafs games, will have to put a parental guidance warning before the game broadcast, and giving someone Leafs tickets as a present will be punishable by up to 5 years in prison.

-The applicant, Jackson Cook, said he was relieved by the decision, but it didn’t take away from his pain.
+The applicant, Jackson Cook, said he was relieved by the decision, but didn’t take away from his pain.
 “I went to my friend’s for some drinks.
 Next thing I knew I was subjected to an avalanche of lazy backchecking, terrible passes and horrendous coaching.
 I haven’t been able to sleep for weeks.”

 The only exception to the court’s ruling is when scores, as his goals have legally been declared to be “fucking ridiculous snipeshows bud.”